 - Smoking.
-Half the respondents are current smokers although over half (52%) of smokers said they do intend to give up (see back page for smoking cessation services in your area). - Diet.
-One-in-four respondants had eaten a takeaway for their main meal two or more times in the previous week compared to 55% who had no main meals from a takeaway. - Physical activity.
-We asked residents whether they had done different types of physical activity over the past week.
-The table below shows the proportion that said they had done that activity on at least one day over the past week.
+43% are current smokers although just over half of smokers say that they intend to give up (see back page for smoking cessation services in your area) - Diet.
+17% of residents had eaten a takeaway for their main meal two or more times in the previous week - compared to two-thirds (67%) who had no main meals from a takeaway.

-In the last week have you Walked for at least 10 minutes at a time 78% Done moderate physical activities (eg carrying light loads, sweeping, cycling or swimming at a regular pace) 31% Done vigorous physical activities (eg heavy lifting, digging, aerobics, fast cycling or fast swimming) 10%
+In the last week have you Walked for at least 10 minutes at a time 72% Done moderate physical activities (eg carrying light loads, sweeping, cycling or swimming at a regular pace) 33% Done vigorous physical activities (eg heavy lifting, digging, aerobics, fast cycling or fast swimming) 8%